| | | | | | |

 Lizz swears by this bag and, after walking 500 miles with Lizz and that backpack, I completely agree.
 Here’s what she loved:

-The Deuter Futura 28-liter backpack
+The Deuter Futura backpack

 • The top unzipped to give her easy access to the entire bag quickly.
 But she also had front zippers if she needed to access things deeper in her bag.